 The quest for the perfect e-rig concentrate vaporizer has proven to be a highly competitive market.
-The new Dr. Dabber Boost EVO Vaporizer further elevates the competition by blending innovation with a festive ambiance into a small, one-handed dab rig for concentrates of all varieties.
-A total overhaul of the 2017 Boost, the Boost EVO is the ultimate party favor.
+The new Dr. Dabber Boost EVO Vaporizer further elevates the competition by blending innovation with a festive ambiance into a small and lightweight, one-handed dab rig for concentrates of all varieties.
+A total overhaul of the 2017 Dr. Dabber Boost, the Boost EVO is a nice little electronic rig.

 The Boost EVO comes packaged in a durable carrying case made of automotive Styrofoam.
 Each individual component easily slips into its own form-fitted slot and the case can easily be locked.
 Here Dr. Dabber took a page out of Puffco’s book by making packaging which not only protects the vaporizer when storing and shipping but serves as a carrying case for transporting around town.

 Similar in design to other Desktop E-Rigs, the Boost Evo resembles a small Coca-Cola bottle with an ergonomic design, curved shape and silicone grip pads to prevent slips.
 The size lets it sit comfortably in your hand, allowing for easy access to both the control button, as well as the airflow release (carb) button.

 However, size, shape and beautiful lights are only aesthetics in the world of cannabis vaporizer technology.

 The Boost EVO is made up of four major components:

 The Base is about the size of a mini-soda can, the base houses all of the device’s electronics.
 The control button is located on the front, along with LED battery charge indicators.
 Available in white or black, the base lights up with colorful LED lighting.